-Pit Bulls are a collective of dog breeds that have come a long way since their early days.
-Once a fighter, they’re some of the most loving dog breeds today.
+Once fighters, Pit Bulls are some of the most loving dog breeds today.
 Despite popular belief, a Pit Bull can be a loyal companion if properly trained.
-But if you’re considering a Pit Bull, you may be wondering just how intelligent they are.
+But if you’re considering bringing home a Pit Bull, you may be wondering just how intelligent they are.

 Despite their relatively low rankings on the dog intelligence list, Pit Bulls are much smarter than you think.
 Dog intelligence isn’t all about obedience and training.
-Let’s dive into what really makes these loving dogs so intelligent and why they rank low according to the “experts.”
+Let’s dive into what really makes the Pit Bull smart and why they rank low in IQ, according to the “experts.”

 RECOMMENDED: 100 Most Intelligent Dog Breeds

-And despite the massive confusion in the dog world, these four breeds are the only dog breeds in the pit bull category.
-Many dogs in animal shelters have been classified as Pit Bulls just because “they look like one.”
+And despite the confusion, these four breeds are the only dog breeds in the pit bull category.
+Many dogs in animal shelters have been erroneously classified as Pit Bulls just because “they look like one.”
 This, of course, leads to further confusion.

-So, in this article, when we refer to the intelligence of Pit Bulls, we will be talking about just those four specific Pit Bull dog breeds.
+So in this article, when we refer to the intelligence of Pit Bulls, we will be talking about just those 4 types of Pit Bull dog breeds.
 Two of which, are dogs actually recognized by the American Kennel Club.

 Measuring the intelligence of a dog is a difficult task.
 It’s not like we can have them take an IQ test like with humans.
 The truth is, there is no real method to quantify intelligence in dogs.
-And although obedience & working intelligence may be the closest, it still have its flaws.
+And while “obedience & working intelligence” may be the closest, it still have its flaws.

-And with the help of 199 obedience trial judges from North America, Coren was able to infamously develop the dog intelligence ranking list based off a criteria used for the intelligence trials.
+So with the help of 199 obedience trial judges from North America, Dr. Coren was able to develop the dog intelligence ranking list based off a criteria used for the intelligence trials.

 Coren’s Dog Intelligence Criteria

 Based on Stanley Coren’s trial criteria, each obedience judge tested as many dog breeds as possible.
-With that information, he formed his final rankings.
+And with that data, he formed his final rankings.

 His criteria was based on the following: